external-secrets/kubernetes-external-secrets/charts/kubernetes-external-secrets/README.md

 $ helm install my-release external-secrets/kubernetes-external-secrets --skip-crds --set securityContext.fsGroup=65534 --set serviceAccount.annotations."eks\.amazonaws\.com/role-arn"='arn:aws:iam::111111111111:role/ROLENAME'
 ```

+If you're deploying the external-secrets controller onto an EKS Fargate node, add the ```--set env.FARGATE=1``` flag to the above command to enable the use of Web Identities (EC2 Metadata API is not available on EKS Fargate nodes)

 ### Installing the CRD

 To install the `ExternalSecret` CRD via the chart and disable the custom resource manager, you can omit `--skip-crds` and set `customResourceManagerDisabled`: